Therobo77/Table-Calculator/README.md

 # Table-Calculator

-### This is a Table Creator app Created by me only, within 45 minutes Where an user can create tables of a desired number till desired times .
+### This is a Table Creator app Created by me only, within 45 minutes Where a user can create tables of the desired number till desired times .

 ## Project look like this